Haivision/srt/docs/API-functions.md

 * `SRT_EINVALBUFFERAPI`: Incorrect API usage in stream mode:
 	* Currently not in use.
 The FileSmoother used as the only for stream mode does not restrict the parameters.
-* `SRT_ELARGEMSG`: Message to be sent can't fit in the sending buffer (that is, it exceeds the current total space in the sending buffer in bytes).
-It means that the sender buffer is too small, or the application is trying to send larger message than initially predicted.
 * `SRT_EASYNCRCV`: There are no data currently waiting for delivery.
 This happens only in non-blocking mode (when `SRTO_RCVSYN` is set to false), in blocking mode the call is blocked until the data are ready.
 How this is defined,